 How could you improve your e-commerce business this year?
+Have you thought about connecting your e-commerce platform and your physical platform?
+Checked out how to best do cannabis payments?
 Try these methods to rethink your design, content, and hosting.

 - Perform a content audit.